matteocorti/update.sh/README.md

       --no-msupdate      do not update Microsoft products
       --no-perl          do not update Perl and CPAN modules with Perlbrew --no-ruby          do not update ruby
+      --no-steam         do not update steam
       --perl             update Perl and CPAN modules with Perlbrew -q,--quiet            minimal output
       --ruby             update ruby
+      --steam            update Steam
    -v,--verbose          verbose output

 Report bugs to https://github.com/matteocorti/update.sh/issues